 Welcome to the Waggonway* Research Circle Website

-(Site content last updated 22 May 2011)
+(Site content last updated 27 January 2017)

 Some additional material relating to early railways in general is also included including a page relating to the Early Railways Conferences

-Due to the interests of the circle members the site has a particular bias at present to the history of the World's first recorded cross-country overland waggonway, (the Wollaton waggonway of 1604) and Huntingdon Beaumont the man who built it.
+Due to the interests of the circle members the Site has a particular bias at present to the history of the World's first recorded cross-country overland waggonway, (the Wollaton waggonway of 1604) and Huntingdon Beaumont the man who built it.
 Additional material relating to other waggonway (wagonway) and plateway (plate way) history will be added over time.

 Notes

-*We decided to spell waggonway with the double g as used the North East of England but it can also be spelt with the single g as wagonway if you prefer.
+(1) *We decided to spell waggonway with the double g as used the North East of England but it can also be spelt with the single g as wagonway if you prefer.

 Sponsorship

-This website is currently fully sponsored by Island-Publishing
+This website. is currently fully sponsored by Island-Publishing

 The WRC also thank Strelley Systems Business Centres for their previous sponsorship of WRC activities.